 - tuft of caudal cilia

 I find Paramecium putrinum sporadically between decaying plant masses from the Simmelried.
 In nutrient-rich and heavily polluted waters Paramecium putrinum should be much more common.
-Paramecium putrinum has the mouth opening typical for the genus Paramecium.
-A shallow groove is leading to the mouth opening (s. fig. 2 a-c).
+Paramecium putrinum has a mouth opening typical of the genus Paramecium.
+A shallow groove leads to the mouth opening (s. fig. 2 a-c).
 Compared to Paramecium caudatum, the species is much smaller (mostly 80 – 100 µm) and the body is more stocky.
-Highly refractive crystals are frequently found in the plasma, which light up strongly in DIC and often collect in the posterior third of the body.
+Highly refractive crystals are frequently found in the plasma, which light up strongly in DIC and often aggregate in the posterior third of the body.
 However, no symbiotic algae are present, which distinguishes Paramecium putrinum from Paramecium bursaria.
 Two contractile vacuoles are present, which are often difficult to see in freely swimming specimens because they are located in deeper plasma layers connected to the excretory pores via tubes.
-The contractile vacuoles are surrounded by small auxiliary vacuoles that merge even before the contractile vacuole has emptied.
+The contractile vacuoles are surrounded by small auxiliary vacuoles that fuse even before the contractile vacuole has emptied.
 This can give the impression that two contractile vacuoles are adjacent to each other (s. fig. 4 a-g).
 At the posterior end, there is a tuft of caudal cilia about 10–15 µm long.
-A rather large micronucleus is densely attached to the ellipsoid macronucleus (s. fig. 5).
+A rather large micronucleus is closely attached to the ellipsoid macronucleus (s. fig. 5).

 Fig. 1 a-c: Paramecium putrinum.
 L = 102 µm.
 Three focal planes of a freely swimming specimen from ventral.
 CC = tuft of caudal cilia, Ma = macronucleus, Mi = micronucleus, OA = oral apparatus.
 Obj.
 60 X.